Correlation between electronic polarization and shift current in cubic and hexagonal semiconductors LiZn$X$ ($X$ = P, As, Sb): Results and Discussions

 where, only the components of SCC diagonal in electric fields contribute.
+Here, $c_0$ is the speed of light in vacuum and $\epsilon_0$ is the vacuum permittivity.
 It has been shown that the off-diagonal elements of SCC can not contribute to the total shift current when exposed to unpolarized light~\cite{Brehm2014,Tan2016}.
-Therefore, for practical applications in solar cell devices, one requires a ferroelectric material with non-zero polarization, otherwise the total shift current generated from the off-diagonal field components will sum to zero~\cite{Sturman2021}.
-We, therefore, compute GC only for the polar hexagonal compounds.
-From Fig.~\ref{optics_hex}(c), we find that $zzz$-components of GC for hexagonal LiZn$X$ ($X$ = P, As, Sb) are in the range of $\sim -10 \times 10^{-11}$ ~cm-A/V$^2$ to $\sim -30 \times 10^{-11}$ ~cm-A/V$^2$, which are comparable to that of ferroelectric NaAsSe$_2$ and LiAsS$_2$~\cite{Brehm2014}.
-Moreover, in all the compounds, the peaks of GC are situated in the visible range of the solar spectrum, indicating their useful applications in solar energy conversion.
+Therefore, for practical applications in solar cell devices, one requires a ferroelectric material with nonzero spontaneous polarization, otherwise the total shift current generated from the off-diagonal field components will sum to zero~\cite{Sturman2021}.
+Moreover, we can show that the hexagonal LiZn$X$ compounds can only produce a net shift current along the $z$ direction in response to an unpolarized light~\cite{supp}.
+For an unpolarized light with 45$^{\circ}$ angle of incidence, the net shift current density per light intensity can be expressed as $j^z_{\rm{unpol}}(0) = (3\sigma^z_{xx} + \sigma^z_{zz}) I_0/(c_0\epsilon_0)$, where $I_0$ denotes the intensity of the incident unpolarized light (see SM~\cite{supp} for details).
+Investigation of Fig.~\ref{GC_hex}(a) reveals that when exposed to an unpolarized light, the net shift current density in hexagonal LiZn$X$ ($X$ = P, As, Sb) can reach a peak value of $ \sim -22 \times 10^{-3}$ V$^{-1}$ to $\sim -35 \times 10^{-3}$ V$^{-1}$ which are almost two orders of magnitude larger than the unpolarized light response in BiFeO$_3$~\cite{Young2012,Yang2010}.
+We next compute GC for the polar hexagonal compounds, as shown in Figs.~\ref{GC_hex}(b) and \ref{GC_hex}(c).
+From Fig.~\ref{GC_hex}(a), we find that $zzz$ components of GC for hexagonal LiZn$X$ ($X$ = P, As, Sb) are in the range of $\sim -8 \times 10^{-8}$ cm/V to $\sim -20 \times 10^{-8}$ cm/V, which are $\sim$ 4 $-$ 10 ($\sim$ 2 $-$ 5) times larger than that of BC$_2$N~\cite{Julen2020} (LiAsSe$_2$~\cite{Brehm2014}) and comparable to the largest reported values in literature~\cite{Osterhoudt_2019}.
+Moreover, in all the compounds, the peaks of GC are situated in the visible range of the solar spectrum, indicating their use in possible solar energy harvesting devices.